Can Dogs Eat Apples? Everything You Need to Know

 Q:Can dogs eat dried apples?

-A:Not the best choice as packaged ones can contain a lot of sugar and may have artificial preservatives—neither of which are good for your pup.
+A:Dried apples aren't the best choice as they can contain a lot of sugar and may have artificial preservatives—neither of which are good for your pup.
 They can also be a choking hazard.
 Stick to fresh.

 Top Dog Treats/Foods With Apples